 Manali is at a lower altitude than Solang Valley, and it does not help in acclimatization.
 Solang Valley does help acclimatize your body to some extent, which may help in minimizing the troubles of mountain sickness as you move ahead towards Leh Ladakh in the next few days of your Ladakh road trip.

 Solang Valley is further 14 KM ahead of Manali and is a much calmer place as compared to Manali.
-Solang Valley also offers some majestic views along with adventure activities like parachuting, paragliding, skating, and zorbing, etc
+Solang Valley also offers some majestic views along with adventure activities like parachuting, paragliding, skating, and zorbing, etc.

-Is there any drawback to stay at Solang Valley?
+Is There Any Drawback to Stay at Solang Valley?

 The only drawback sleeping at Solang Valley on your Ladakh road trip is that you won’t find as many options for a stay as you can find in Manali.
 The prices of the hotels in Solang Valley are likely to be on the higher side as compared to the varied economic hotel options available in Manali town.
 Also, the variety of cuisines will be much less as compared to what you get in Manali, and mostly, you will need to have your food in the hotel only.

 But, the advantages of getting acclimatized and peace around will outweigh these minor hitches, unless you want a very cheap hotel.
-If you miss different cuisines and lively crowded place, you can surely spend your day in Manali enjoying the other flavors of the valley and come back to the hotel at Solang Valley for night stay.
+If you miss different cuisines and a lively crowded place, you can surely spend your day in Manali enjoying the other flavors of the valley and come back to the hotel at Solang Valley for night stay.

 Is Solang Valley on Manali Leh Highway?